rikkiromana/Lunar-Optical-Power-Receiver-Array-Project/README.md

 ## Using PyLTSpice

-We utilize PyLTSpice for simulation and analysis of our LTSpice models.
+We will use PyLTSpice for simulation and analysis of our LTSpice models.
 To use PyLTSpice, follow these steps:

 1. **Install PyLTSpice:**
    You can install PyLTSpice using pip: